 We’re a small team at the Trust, so we can’t offer work experience at our offices.
 Work experience placements in industry are available to students who are enrolled on one of our Pathways programmes.

 Volunteering for specific programmes is arranged through our partners.
 If your company is looking to offer placements for one of our Pathways programmes, please contact us and direct your query to Gemma Collins.
 We do not offer volunteering opportunities at the Trust’s offices.

 We don’t accept speculative applications.
 Please keep an eye on our contact page for details of upcoming vacancies and how to apply.

-If you are a journalist, you can contact Ruby Nightingale on 020 7802 1660.
+If you are a journalist, you can contact Sam or Rocky on 0204 536 4642.
+This number is also monitored out of hours.
 If you are not a journalist, please use our contact form for any other queries.

 We can’t share mailing lists due to data protection regulations.

 Unfortunately, as we are a small team at the Trust, we can’t send representatives to speak at schools.
 Students are welcome to visit our website to find out more about our work, and how to apply to our programmes.
 Our UK Summer School website has resources teachers can use in assemblies to promote our programmes.

 Please contact us with details of your event/campaign/project.
 We are happy to share details on social media of events etc. that are relevant to the Trust’s work and mission, provided they do not contradict any of our policies.

 We don’t accept guest posts, as our content is developed internally.